+Commercial Publications

-Commercial Publications There are a few commercial publications, and a lot of manufacturers' literature, that give logiccircuit information, other than computer textbooks.
-Here are some of the best of both: Computer Logic Circuit Character- istics Tabulation, issued in two complete editions a year, August and February.
+There are a few commercial publications, and a lot of manufacturers' literature, that give logic-circuit information, other than computer textbooks.
+Here are some of the best of both:

+Computer Logic Circuit Characteristics Tabulation, issued in two complete editions a year, August and February.
 Each new edition completely updated.
 Annual subscription \$32.50, D.A.T.A., Box 46B, Orange, N.J.
 07050.
-ACS NEWSLETTER 3 Number 3 -- December 1966 Contains schematics and major electrical characteristics of 3,200 off-the-shelf commercially available circuits produced by 66 companies.
+Contains schematics and major elec- East Vermont Avenue, Anaheim, Cal. trical characteristics of 3,200 off-the-shelf commercially available circuits produced by 66 companies.
 Includes price information.

 NOTE: No component values, nor does the company sell outdated editions at lower prices.

 D.A.T.A. has a similar service for transistor characteristics, diodes and SCR's, and semiconductor device mounting hardware.

+Manufacturers' Literature

-Manufacturers' Literature Some of these cost money, others are free but often hard to get without a business letterhead.
+Some of these cost money, others are free but often hard to get without a business letterhead.

 Digital Logic Handbook, 328 pages, Digital Equipment Corp., Maynard Mass.
 01754.

-This handbook, which has gone thru several editions, is given away in huge quantities at computer shows, and contains much useful information.
+This handbook, which has gone thru several editions, is given away in huge quantities at computer shows. and contains much useful information.
 The DEC system of drawing circuits is highly stylized and takes awhile to get used to.

-Short Cuts to Successful Data Processing Systems, 30 pages, Magnetic Systems Corp., 2000 Calumet St., Clearwater, Florida 33515.
+Short Cuts to Successful Data Pro-Cessing Systems, 30 pages, Magnetic Systems Corp., 2000 Calumet St., Clearwater, Florida 33515.

 Sections on how to implement logic with NOR-NAND gates, loading, applications, and circuit specs.

-Digital Module Application Manual, 114 pages, \$1.50, Raytheon Computer, 2700 South Fairview St., Santa Ana, Calif.
+Digital Module Application Manual, 114 pages, \$1.50, Raytheon Computer, 2700 South Fairview St., Santa Ana.
+Calif.
 92704.

 Many types of counters, shift registers, adders, with 13 pages on logic design, 9 on circuit descriptions and symbols, and 9 on application rules.

-Digital Application Notes, 68 pages, Interstate Electronics Corp., 707 Number 3 -- December 1966 East Vermont Avenue, Anaheim, Cal.
+Digital Application Notes, 68 pages, Interstate Electronics Corp., 707

+If still available (my copy is dated 1961), this easy-to-read booklet is well worth getting, with 37 pages on applications.

+Standard Products and Circuit Modules, 88 pages, Systems Engineering Laboratories, Inc., P.O.
+Box 9148, Fort Lauderdale, Florida 33310

+My copy is a preliminary edition, so the final issue may have a different title, and be longer.

+Unusual in that it gives all component values: 2N404 (medium-speed series), 2N1499A or 2N962 (highspeed series), using +6, -6, -12 volts.
+1N192 diodes.
+23 pages of applications.

+G-Series.
+Engineered Electronics Co., 1441 East Chestnut Avenue, Santa Ana, Calif.
+56 pages, 5 on applications.

+EECo has the largest selection of off-the-shelf digital modules, with half a dozen families of modules.
+The full catalog, in the EECo loose-leaf binder, is 21 inches thick, with a quarter of an inch of application notes.
+The series of most interest to amateurs are probably the G, U and Q. There is a separate application-note booklet for the Q series.

+Fairchild Microcircuits Handbook.
+Fairchild Semiconductor, 313 Fairchild Drive, Mountain View, Calif.
+94041.

+This looseleaf handbook contains sections on the various types of Fairchild micrologic: μL, MWμL DTpL, TTpL, CTpL, linear circuits, plus application notes and technical articles.
+Hard to get.

+IBM Customer Engineering Manual of Instruction.
+Transistor Component

+Circuits, 223-6889-3.
+171 pages.